mlengy/photo-pre-process/README.md

 - `pthree texif` to automatically generate human readable text EXIF data in different formats according to presets.
 - `pthree exif` to automatically generate binary EXIF sidecar files.
 - `pthree process` as a shortcut to do all three above actions at the same time.
+- `pthree info` to decode information from renamed filenames.

 For more information, run `pthree --help`.